angelum/RepData_PeerAssessment1/PA1_template.md

 ##   10766.19     126.00   11352.00   12116.00   13294.00   15420.00
 ```

-* Histogram of the total number of steps taken each day using newdata
+* Histogram of the total number of steps taken each day using new data with imputed values.

 ```r